Infrastructure Funding Statement

 Strategic CIL expenditure

-In terms of CIL, the Council will invite CIL strategic funding bids in May 2022 from a range of infrastructure delivery organisations and stakeholders.
-The CIL funding available for infrastructure projects across the borough will contain CIL funds of £1.4m and MBC capital funds.
-Projects submitted will be assessed against the infrastructure types or projects contained in our Infrastructure List within this IFS and those infrastructure projects identified in the current Infrastructure Development Plan.
+In terms of CIL, the Council invited CIL strategic funding bids in May 2022 from a range of infrastructure delivery organisations and stakeholders.
+The CIL funding available for infrastructure projects across the borough contains CIL funds of £4.2m and MBC capital funds.
+Projects submitted during this financial year are being assessed by the Council against the infrastructure types or projects contained in our Infrastructure List within this IFS and those infrastructure projects identified in the current Infrastructure Delivery Plan.
 Schemes within the IDP identified as critical for delivery in the short term are likely to be prioritised.

 This includes, but is not limited to: